dreamcatcher-tech/network/Inbox/2024-05-15 1358 flattening the actor model.md

 ActorId should be a ulid, and be short, so remove the timestamp portion of it.  `actor_KTSV4RRFFQ69G5FAV`

+Recover from the deletion of a session file or branch by rolling back to whatever was previous, or sitting in backchat view waiting for instructions.

+When running sessions, we can group them in a way that shows the images that were used to start them, what files are available to them, and how far along they are in running.

+? how would we signal to the UI to show the backchat session ?
+Just change the target of backchat to be backchat, and it will change the UI to be in backchat mode.

+Back button would move backchat navigation around, giving you a way to do undo.
+So backchat to edit a given prompt and then hit back button would roll you back to whatever the state was before, and carrying on from there would cause a branch in backchat.

+Machines can be just a branch of the Actors repo, which is special in that it shares no files with each actor branch.
+Means our backup is pulling a single repo, with all branches.
+This backup would likely trigger a merge with every branch if they can't done one recently, and the push / pack the whole repo, then pull it back down where we restart the system.
+Deployment then is a single repo, and making a single branch for machines in that repo, with the superuser machine key in there, and the superuser actor id.
+Superuser actor can be special too

 Stories:
 engaging with a bot directly